-Leading the charge for the repeal of PASPA was New Jersey lead attorney Ted Olson, who argued that PASPA is unconstitutional and should be struck down.
+Leading the charge for the repeal of PASPA was New Jersey lead attorney Ted Olson, who rightfully argued that PASPA was unconstitutional and needed to be struck down.
 The New Jersey Thoroughbred Horsemen’s Association, represented by accomplished local attorney Ron Riccio, was also a plaintiff.
-Riccio believes the state’s 2014 Sports Wagering Law complies with PASPA, and, therefore, Atlantic City casinos and racetracks should be able to offer legal sports betting.
+Riccio believed the state’s 2014 Sports Wagering Law complied with PASPA, and, therefore, Atlantic City casinos and racetracks should have been able to offer legal sports betting.

-- Eighteen states and the governors of Kentucky, Maryland and North Dakota have signed on in support of New Jersey.
-In addition to New Jersey, Connecticut, Mississippi, New York, and Pennsylvania have passed legislation that will allow sports betting if the federal ban is lifted.
-Dozens of additional states are expected to jump into the sports betting game, if made legal.
-Of these states, West Virginia is currently the closest to passing legislation.
+- Eighteen states and the governors of Kentucky, Maryland and North Dakota had signed on in support of New Jersey.
+In addition to New Jersey, Connecticut, Mississippi, New York, and Pennsylvania all passed legislation that would allow sports betting when the federal ban was lifted.
+Dozens of additional states are still expected to jump into the sports betting game, now that it has been made legal.
+Of these states, West Virginia and Delaware currently the closest to passing the necessary final legislation.

 - Pacific Legal Foundation, researcher John Holden, the American Gaming Association, Constitutional Law Scholars, the European Sports Security Association and U.S. Congressman Frank Pallone filed amicus briefs in favor of New Jersey.

 Then there’s the so-called “integrity fees.”
-Of late the NBA and MLB appear to be reversing their position on sports betting, but only if they can get their piece of the pie.
+Of late the NBA and MLB appear to be hypocritically reversing their previous position on sports betting, but only if they can get their piece of the pie.
 The concept of an integrity fee first emerged in an Indiana sports betting bill.
-Books would be required to hand over 1% of handle (~20% of profit) on a league’s sporting events.
+In the proposed scheme sportsbooks would be required to hand over 1% of their handle (~20% of profit) on a league’s sporting events.
 The leagues have only vaguely explained what the integrity fees would be used for, and have taken the weak position that because sports betting wouldn’t exist without the games they put on, it’s their right to claim a percentage of wagers.